Semester in Salamanca, Spain

 - Open to students who have completed SPAN 324 and SPAN 328

 - Dr. Robert A. Granberg Memorial Scholarship available.
 See Further Reading below for more information

-The University of Kansas program in Salamanca is designed for Spanish majors and minors seeking a spring semester study abroad program in Spain.
+The Salamanca program is designed for Spanish majors and minors seeking a spring semester study abroad program in Spain.
 The program is especially attractive to students entering the major or minor because it’s the only program where students can earn SPAN 340 abroad.
 In order to allow maximum flexibility for students of various majors while providing opportunities for students to reach their language learning goals, the program consists of foundation courses plus electives.
 In addition to academics, the program also has several excursions included so students can better understand Spanish history and culture.
-The KU Department of Spanish and Portuguese and KU Study Abroad & Global Engagement have created this program especially for KU students by partnering with IES Abroad, a study abroad program provider who has offered programs in Salamanca for more than 25 years.
+The Department of Spanish and Portuguese and Study Abroad & Global Engagement have created this program especially for KU students by partnering with IES Abroad, a study abroad program provider who has offered programs in Salamanca for more than 25 years.

 Located in northwestern Spain, Salamanca’s history dates back to medieval times and is closely tied to the University.
 UNESCO declared the city center a World Heritage Site and Salamanca was a European Capital of Culture in 2002.
 Salmantinos proudly declare the Plaza Mayor one of the most beautiful in Spain and other architectural marvels such as the Catedral Vieja (built in the 12th century) and the Catedral Nueva (built in the 16th century) can be seen.
 Train and bus connect Salamanca to major urban centers in Spain, Portugal, and the rest of Europe.
 This vibrant university city has many restaurants, museums, and cultural sites of interest.